cs207-group19/Automatic-Differentiation/documentation/docs/software_organization.rst

    ``DeriveAlive.Var`` class-specific methods for Newton's method.
 It also allows the user to visualize static or animated results in 2D to 4D using ``plot_results``.

--  ``spline``: This module utilizes our custom library for autodifferentiation to draw quadratic splins of a given scalar function.
+-  ``spline``: This module utilizes our custom library for autodifferentiation to draw quadratic splines and return corresponding coefficients for quadratic functions of a given scalar function.
 It includes  ``DeriveAlive.Var`` class-specific methods for quadratic spline generation.

 Test Suite
 --------------------------------